mizosoft/colliger/README.md

 # Colliger

 A PAC-MAN clone.
-Node: this project is WIP.
+Note: this project is WIP.